vivekdhami/CIFx/README.md

 Zipped files are unzipped on the fly when individual test results are requested.

-An api endpoint exists for monitoring web app availability which is used by azure traffic manager.
-The web app can be deployed to azure web apps in different locations and the traffic manager uses this api endpoint for load balancing.
+An api endpoint exists for monitoring web app availability, which will be used by azure traffic manager.
+The web app can be deployed to azure web apps in different locations and the traffic manager performs load balancing by monitoring this api endpoint.

 API is documented using swagger.